tahajadid/Parkinson_ANN/README.md

   _Matplotlib_

-To know more information about ANN and our final project of AI Module You can check our report (PDF format)
+# To know more information

+about ANN and our final project of AI Module you can check our report (PDF format)

+_Report - Artificial Neural Networks.pdf_